Public Works Projects

 39th Ave SW; 11th - 17th

-March 27, 2014- The city has received a grant from the Transportation Improvement Board (TIB) to widen 39th Ave SW to five lanes between 11th St SW to 17th St SW and the project is under design and right-of-way is being purchased.
+July 2, 2014- The city has received a grant from the Transportation Improvement Board (TIB) to widen 39th Ave SW to five lanes between 11th St SW to 17th St SW and the project is under design and right-of-way is being purchased.

 The project will construct a center turn lane, two 11-foot wide vehicular travel lanes, (one each direction), two 16-foot wide joint use lanes, (one each direction), curb, gutter and sidewalks on both sides of the roadway.
 Other project elements will include utility relocations, an enclosed storm sewer system, permeable sidewalks, street trees, stormwater mitigation facilities, illumination, modification of the 14th St SW traffic signal and a new traffic signal at 17th St SW.

-March 27, 2014-The Meeker Creek Riparian and Stream Restoration Project will restore the western-most 1,000 linear feet of the 4,385-foot Meeker Creek to a natural, meandering stream channel as well as restore over 100,000 square feet of riparian area while creating floodplain storage.
+July 2, 2014-The Meeker Creek Riparian and Stream Restoration Project will restore the western-most 1,000 linear feet of the 4,385-foot Meeker Creek to a natural, meandering stream channel as well as restore over 100,000 square feet of riparian area while creating floodplain storage.
 The project has recently received the final permit needed, an HPA from Fish & Wildlife, and will begin moving toward final plans.
 A public meeting will be held in August to review the progress with the public.

 In response to a request for proposal for funding from the Federal Highway Administration (FHWA), the City now has an opportunity to take advantage of an 80% cost share, up to $10,000,000 grant from the FHWA.